Paul Brown, Esq. vs. Randall Edwards, Esq.

 Randall Edwards: As I said that you are gonna get a judge who is making whatever he makes on his governments salary, because you are gonna have 12 people in the jury box who are not necessarily gonna have a lot of investments.
 I mean there investment will be in there kids and their car and their house.
 They may neither understand no for that matter very sympathetic to somebody who comes in and says that hey I got this mercyfied portfolio that requires that I have money offshore.
 They are just gonna roll their eyes and say yea right you just trying to keep out of hands of the people you owe it to.

 Paul Brown: Exactly, it is not a good jury trial for Mr. Nerd.

 Randall Edwards: No, no.

 Rob Lambert: This is beautiful.
 Both of you really helped our listeners and me.
 I really really appreciated very much.
-And anybody listening to this, a at least if you are listening to it and watching to it at asset protection training website down underneath the video you have a place where you can put a comment which will going to Paul and Randall, any questions you ask, comments you make sure that they see.
-Ask away guys we wanna know how this works with you, whether this is valuable to you.
+Anybody listening to this, at least if you are listening to it and watching to it at asset protection training website down underneath the video, you have a place where you can put a comment which will going to Paul and Randall.
+Any questions you ask, comments you make sure that they see.
+Ask away guys, we wanna know how this works with you, whether this is valuable to you.
 You can contact all under Paul and Randall under the information and the fact tag above this.
 Please let us know what you think about, we’ll do more and more if the feedback that this is helpful.
 Thank you very much to coming and listening to everybody.